chelseymachin/commander-party-api/README.md

 A Flask-based API for analyzing Magic: The Gathering Commander (EDH) decks.
 This project uses the [Scryfall API](https://scryfall.com/docs/api) to fetch card data and provides a detailed breakdown of a deck’s structure, including ramp, interaction, card draw, recursion, tribal synergy, and commander identity.

+Can be hit live at the following url: 'https://commander-party-api-production.up.railway.app'

+Try it out in Postman!

 ---

 ## 🔧 Installation